Vikasitha444/TCS-Traffic-Light-System-/README.md

 - If Arduino reports LCD errors, try resetting the board or checking the LCD connections

 ---
-*For further assistance, contact repository owner or refer to the project documentation*
+*For further assistance, contact me or refer to the project documentation*